CiscoDevNet/AppdGlobal/README.md

 Execute the AppdRemove workspace to remove all the entities created in AppDynamics.

-Due to a known error, you will have to manually delete the SuperChaiStore application from AppDynamics to complete the cleanup:
+Due to a known error, you will have to manually delete the MasalaChaiStore application from AppDynamics to complete the cleanup:

 ![alt text](https://github.com/prathjan/images/blob/main/appd5.png?raw=true)